 Regardless of whether fault is shared or lies solely with the defendant, the plaintiff must always be able to prove four elements in order to be awarded compensation:

 - The defendant had a duty of care toward the plaintiff.
 Proving this element in car accident cases is fairly straightforward, because all drivers have a duty of care toward all other drivers.
 All motorists are obligated to obey traffic laws in order to reduce the risk of foreseeable deaths or injuries – in short, to drive safely.

 - The defendant breached, or violated, his or her duty of care.
 This might involve taking an improper action (such as running a red light), or failing to take necessary action (such as failing to stop at a stop sign).
 Other common examples of negligent and reckless driving behaviors include speeding, following too closely (“tailgating”), failing to observe right-of-way, making improper left turns, failing to stop at a pedestrian crosswalk, and texting while driving or otherwise failing to pay adequate attention to the surrounding environment.

 - The defendant’s breach of duty resulted in personal injury, property damage, and/or wrongful death.
 This element is known as “causation.”
 Both actual causation and proximate (legal) causation must be proven by the plaintiff.

 - The plaintiff suffered actual physical or emotional injuries and/or property damage as a result.
 This element is known as “damages.”

-If you were injured in a car accident in Oklahoma, you may be entitled to compensation – even if the accident was partially your fault.
+If you were injured in a car accident, you may be entitled to compensation – even if the accident was partially your fault.
 To start exploring your legal options in a free and completely confidential legal consultation, call the personal injury lawyers of Hasbrook & Hasbrook at (405) 698-3040.
 Our accomplished attorneys have over 75 years of combined experience handling a wide variety of automotive accident claims, including truck accidents and motorcycle accidents.